poppy-project/poppy-docs/en/getting-started/build.md

 ![Poppy Humanoid BOM](../img/humanoid/bom.jpg)

-Building a Poppy Torso or a Humanoid is more complex than a Ergo Jr but it is not really more complicated than building a Meccano or some Swedish furnitures.
+Building a Poppy Torso or a Humanoid is more complex than a Ergo Jr but it is not really more complicated than building a Meccano or some Swedish furniture.
 It mainly consists on those few steps:

 <!-- TODO: add links of the advanced doc -->